Bencie Woll

 Bencie Woll FAAAS (born 1950) is an American–British linguist and scholar of sign language.
 She became the first professor of sign language in the United Kingdom when she was appointed Professor of Sign Language and Deaf Studies at City University, London in 1995.
 In 2005, she moved to University College London where she became Professor of Sign Language and Deaf Studies and Director of the Deafness, Cognition and Language Research Centre (DCAL).

 Early life and education

 Woll was born in 1950 in New York City, United States.
+She is a graduate of the Bronx High School of Science in 1966.
 She studied at the University of Pennsylvania, where she majored in linguistics and graduated with a Bachelor of Arts (BA) degree in 1970.
 She then moved to the United Kingdom where she studied theoretical linguistics at the University of Essex, graduating with a Master of Arts (MA) degree in 1971.
 During her time teaching at the University of Bristol, she studied for a Doctor of Philosophy (PhD) degree in sign language linguistics.
 She was awarded her doctorate in 1992.